Icelanders have voiced their opposition to the impending deportations of three asylum seekers who have made lives from themselves in Iceland.

 While lawyers for the asylum seekers are still working on their respective cases, for now their deportations are slated to go forward.

-UPDATE: MBL reports that the deportations of Christian Boadi and Martin Omulu have been temporarily delayed.
+UPDATE: MBL reports that the deportations of Christian Boadi and the Nigerian individual have been temporarily delayed.
 Their lawyer is requesting their cases be substantially reviewed.
 The matter is still pending; Grapevine will provide updates as they arise.